jenkinsci/gitlab-plugin/README.md

       Otherwise you might end up in a loop.
 2. Configure any other pre build, build or post build actions as necessary
 3. Click *Save* to preserve your changes in Jenkins.
+4. Create a webhook in the relevant GitLab projects (consult the GitLab documentation for instructions on this), and use the URL you copied from the Jenkins job configuration UI.
+It should look something like `http://JENKINS_URL/project/yourbuildname`

 ### Pipeline Multibranch jobs
 Unlike other job types, there is no 'Trigger' setting required for a Multibranch job configuration; just create a webhook in GitLab for push requests which points to ``http://JENKINS_URL/project/PROJECT_NAME`` or ``http://JENKINS_URL/project/FOLDER/PROJECT_NAME`` if the project in inside a folder in Jenkins.
 When GitLab POSTs to this URL, it will trigger branch indexing for the Jenkins project, and Jenkins will handle starting any builds necessary.